artemkv/artemkv.github.io/supervised_learning.md

 ## Naive Bayes

 - This is one of the **Generative learning algorithms**, as opposed to **Discriminative learning algorithms** (e.g. logistic regression)
-- The big difference is that in discriminative learning algorithms we are trying to maximize the `likelihood L(y|x, theta)`, while in generative learning algorithms we are trying to maximize the `likelihood L(x,y;theta)`
+- The big difference is that in discriminative learning algorithms we are trying to maximize the `likelihood L(y|x;theta)`, while in generative learning algorithms we are trying to maximize the `likelihood L(x,y;theta)`
 - We know probabilities of certain events, and we are inferring the probability of other events, based on known probabilities
 - For example, we know the probability of email being `spam = P(spam)`
 - We also know the probability of seeing the word "money" in spam emails = `P("money" | spam)`